zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/_index.md

     - Enter learning objective 1
     - Enter learning objective 2
     - Enter learning objective 3
-# 2-5 bullet points, one sentance each.
+# 2-5 bullet points, one sentence each.
 Should start with a verb (Deploy, Measure) and indicate the value of the objective if possible.

 prerequisites:
     - Enter pre-requisite 1